CookMateBangkit/CookMate-API/README.md

 Cookmate-API is an Application Programming Interface (API) that provides services for the Cookmate application. the following are the services provided by Cookmate-API:

-  1. Send pictures of ingredients to find food recipes
-  2. Send a list of ingredients to find food recipes
-  3. Search for food recipes
-  4. Displaying food ingredients
+  1. Get All Recipes
+  2. Get All Ingredients
+  3. Get Detail Recipe
+  4. Search Recipe
+  5. Search Ingredient
+  6. Recommendation Based on Text
+  7. Recommendation Based on Image

+ for more details here : https://cookmate-sm5m2qi7wa-as.a.run.app/api-doc

 ## Installation Requirements
   1. Python : https://www.python.org/downloads/